-YouTube is having a child exploitation crisis rising up again in two years notice!
+YouTube is having a child exploitation crisis bubble up again

-More people are discovering that minors videos are being targeted by pedophiles.
+More and more people are discovering that minors videos are being targeted by pedophiles.
 They use YouTube videos to contact each other and exchange child pornography outside the platform.

-Innocent children videos are tainted by child-predator comments.
-They put timestamps directing the viewer to a point where the child unwary poses in a presumably sexual way!
+Innocent kids’ videos are tainted by child-predator comments.
+They put timestamps directing the viewer to a point where the child unwarily poses in a presumably sexual way!

 It also happened in some cases that the video itself even after deletion – is being uploaded again by those predators and this time, the views rate is higher than one would expect from a video containing a child playing with toys or practicing gymnastics!

-What’s shocking the most – is that YouTube monetizes ads on those child exploitation videos – Some of the big advertisers were Disney, Nestle, Adidas, Deutsche Bank, Amazon, and Oreo.
+What’s shocking the most – is that YouTube monetizes ads on those child exploitation videos – Some of the big advertisers have included Disney, Nestle, Adidas, Deutsche Bank, Amazon, and Oreo.

-MattsWhatItIs isn’t the first to address the crisis, but he’s the one that caught our attention that we need immediate and actionable steps to eliminate this “soft-core pedophilia ring on Youtube” as he calls it.
+MattsWhatItIs isn’t the first to address the crisis, but he’s the one that caught everyones’ attention highlighting that we need immediate and actionable steps to eliminate this “soft-core pedophilia ring on Youtube” as he calls it.

 “We appreciate you raising awareness of this with your fans, and that you realize all of us at YouTube are working incredibly hard to root out horrible behavior on our platform,”